DEFRA/software-development-standards/standards/docker_standards.md

 - Linux containers are preferred
 - containers should not be run using root user
 - containers should be scanned regularly for vulnerabilities
+- running containers should be regularly scanned for vulnerabilities

 ### Parent images
 We should create Dockerfiles that are extended from a minimal Defra created parent images.
 This will allow us to benefit from improved security and more efficient builds as we will not have to repeat steps that are common to all Dockerfiles.